is0n/fm-nvim/README.md

 ## Q&A
 What if I want to open files in splits or tabs?
-* Use any of the following mappings:
+* Use any of the following mappings (unless you've changed them):
   * `<C-h>` for horizontal split
   * `<C-v>` for vertical split
   * `<C-e>` for normal edit